lkrryba/reading-journal/README.md

 14. 🔎 **The Man Who Died Twice** by Richard Osman 🎧 ~ Thursday Murder Club's second clever adventure
 15. 🖕 **The Good Girl's Guide to Being a Dick** by Kat Brown ~ Permission to set boundaries and prioritize yourself
 16. 🧼 **How to Keep House While Drowning** by KC Davis ~ Compassionate approach to home care when life is overwhelming
+17. 🎉 **V "Emergency Celebration"** ~ Festive themed collection
-17. 🎯 **The Bullet That Missed** by Richard Osman ~ Thursday Murder Club tackles another clever case
+18. 🎯 **The Bullet That Missed** by Richard Osman ~ Thursday Murder Club tackles another clever case
-18. 🧹 **The Housemaid** by Freida McFadden ~ Psychological thriller with unexpected twists
+19. 🧹 **The Housemaid** by Freida McFadden ~ Psychological thriller with unexpected twists
-19. 🦝 **Aggretsuko** by Yeti ~ Office worker red panda channels frustration through karaoke
+20. 🦝 **Aggretsuko** by Yeti ~ Office worker red panda channels frustration through karaoke
-20. 🎤 **Idol** by Louise O'Neill ~ Honest look at fame and its consequences
-21. 🎰 **Lady Joker Vol 1** by Kaoru Takamura ~ Intricate Japanese corporate thriller
-22. 💰 **House of Fortune Vol 1** by Jessie Burton ~ Amsterdam merchant family learns valuable lessons
-23. ⏰ **Both Die at the End** by Adam Silvera ~ Making every moment count when time is limited
-24. 🚂 **Murder on the Christmas Express** by Alexandra Benedict ~ Festive whodunit aboard a vintage train
-25. ⚖️ **Secret Barrister** by The Secret Barrister ~ Eye-opening insider's view of the broken justice system
-26. 🕯️ **A Flicker in the Dark** by Stacy Willingham ~ Psychologist's father was a serial killer, now similar murders are happening again
-27. 🎭 **The Castaways** by Lucy Clarke ~ Friends on a dream vacation face survival when everything goes wrong
-28. 💍 **The Husbands** by Chandler Baker ~ Wives discover their husbands are suspiciously perfect
-29. 🎨 **Liar, Dreamer, Thief** by Maria Dong ~ Office worker's inner world blurs with reality in unsettling ways
-30. ❄️ **Winter in Sokcho** by Elisa Shua Dusapin ~ Quiet French novel set in a South Korean seaside town
-31. 🔐 **The Twyford Code** by Janice Hallett ~ Mystery told through voice recordings and transcripts
-32. 🕊️ **The Little Book of Forgiveness** by Kitty Guilsborough ~ Wisdom on healing and letting go
-33. 📱 **Message Deleted** by K. L. Slater 🎧 ~ Mystery thriller exploring digital footprints and secrets
-34. 🔍 **The Mystery Guest** by Nita Prose 🎧 ~ Hotel maid returns for another clever mystery

----

-## 2023

-1. 😇 **The Last Devil to Die** by Richard Osman ~ Thursday Murder Club's latest heartwarming mystery
-2. 🦕🔁 **Dinosaurs: 10 Things You Should Know** by Dean R. Lomax ~ Fascinating facts about prehistoric giants
-3. 😈 **Faust Among Equals** by Tom Holt ~ Humorous take on demon bureaucracy
-4. 🕵️ **Triflers Need Not Apply** by Camilla Bruce ~ The fascinating reimagining of the life and times of history's original female serial killer
-5. 💬 **Several People Are Typing** by Calvin Kasulke ~ Modern workplace comedy told entirely through messages
-6. 🌸 **Small Pleasures** by Clare Chambers ~ 1950s journalist discovers unexpected connections
-7. 🔪 **The Marlow Murder Club** by Robert Thorogood ~ Retiree's new calling as an amateur detective
-8. ☕ **Tales from the Cafe** by Toshikazu Kawaguchi ~ More heartwarming time-travel café stories
-9. 📚 **The Library Suicides** by Fflur Dafydd ~ Welsh library thriller exploring family secrets
-10. 🌶️ **Paprika** by Yasutaka Tsutsui ~ Dream detective investigates nightmares in surreal mystery
-11. 🏥 **The Mad Woman's Ball** by Victoria Mas ~ 1885 Paris asylum story about women and power
+21. 🏥 **The Mad Woman's Ball** by Victoria Mas ~ 1885 Paris asylum story about women and power
-12. 🐉 **Sea Monsters** by Chloe Aridjis ~ Surreal coming-of-age tale set in Mexico City
+22. 🐉 **Sea Monsters** by Chloe Aridjis ~ Surreal coming-of-age tale set in Mexico City
-13. ⛵ **The Stranger in the Lifeboat** by Mitch Albom ~ Shipwreck survivors encounter a mysterious stranger
+23. ⛵ **The Stranger in the Lifeboat** by Mitch Albom ~ Shipwreck survivors encounter a mysterious stranger
-14. 🧚 **The Godmother** by Hannelore Cayre ~ Elderly French-Arab woman becomes unlikely drug queenpin
+24. 🧚 **The Godmother** by Hannelore Cayre ~ Elderly French-Arab woman becomes unlikely drug queenpin
+25. 🌶️ **Paprika** by Yasutaka Tsutsui ~ Dream detective investigates nightmares in surreal mystery
-15. ⏱️ **A Brief History of Time** by Stephen Hawking 🎧 ~ Cosmos explained from the Big Bang to black holes
+26. ⏱️ **A Brief History of Time** by Stephen Hawking 🎧 ~ Cosmos explained from the Big Bang to black holes

-And more, list is a WIP.

 ---